espressif/arduino-esp32/docs/source/troubleshooting.rst

 Here are some steps that you can try to:

-* Check your USB cable and try a new one.
+* Check your USB cable and try a new one (some cables are only for charging and there is no data connection).
-* Change the USB port.
+* Change the USB port - prefer direct connection to computer and avoid USB hubs.
+Some USB ports may share power source with other ports used for example for charging phone.
 * Check your power supply.
+* Make sure that nothing is connected to pins labeled **TX** and **RX**.
 * In some instances, you must keep **GPIO0** LOW during the uploading process via the serial interface.
 * Hold down the **“BOOT”** button in your ESP32 board while uploading/flashing.
+* Solder a **10uF** capacitor in parallel with **RST** and **GND**.
+* If you bought your dev board from questionable seller they might have scammed you and send ESP8266 instead of ESP32.
+* If you are using external power connected to pins it is easy to confuse pins **CMD** (which is usually next to the 5V pin) and **GND**.

 In some development boards, you can try adding the reset delay circuit, as described in the *Power-on Sequence* section on the `ESP32 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp32_hardware_design_guidelines_en.pdf>`_ in order to get into the download mode automatically.